-- b.
+- accept manual controls at this location, that the applicant perform a signal warrant study and install said signal if warranted. - 2.
 The analysis indicates that the MD 193/Keverton Drive intersection operates unacceptably as an unsignalized intersection on weekdays.
 In response to such a finding, the Planning Board has generally recommended that the applicant provide a traffic signal warrant study and install the signal if it is deemed warranted by the appropriate operating agency.
 The warrant study is, in itself, a more detailed study of the adequacy of the existing unsignalized intersection.
 Therefore, a traffic signal warrant study should be prepared by this applicant in response to the inadequacy noted.
-This should occur prior to the time of building permit.
-If such a study is done, and the applicant is responsible for any warranted improvements, this intersection will operate adequately under future traffic. - c.
+This should occur prior to the issuance of building permits.
+If such a study is done, and the applicant is responsible for any warranted improvements, this intersection will operate adequately under future traffic. - 3.
+The analysis indicates that the MD 193/Cambleton Drive intersection operates unacceptably as an unsignalized intersection during the heaviest peak hour on Sundays.
+At other times, the intersection operates acceptably as an unsignalized intersection.
+Given the limited nature of the inadequacy, the distance of the intersection from the church, the fact that the church adds no turning movements at the intersection, and the staffs recommendation that the church review signal warrants at a nearby intersection, staff would recommend that the Planning Board not consider this intersection to be a critical intersection.
+As such, no conditions would be imposed at this location.
+If the Planning Board were, however, to deem this to be a critical intersection, a condition similar to that imposed for the MD 193/Keverton Drive intersection should be imposed. - 4.
 The analysis indicates that the MD 193/MD 214 intersection operates unacceptably as a signalized intersection under existing, background, and future conditions for weekdays.
 While the impact of the site on the critical intersection is small, there is an impact nonetheless.
-Therefore, staff recommends that the subject property be imposed with the same condition which was required of the Oak Creek Clubehe provision of a second left-turn lane on the eastbound MD 214 approach to MD 193.
-The impact of the proposed church on the MD 193/MD 214 intersection is 39 AM, 45 PM, and 515 Sunday peak-hour trips.

-In addition to these requirements, the transportation staff will recommend a trip cap condition for the property consistent with the use as proposed in the submitted traffic study.
+Therefore, staff recommends that the subject property be imposed with the same condition that was required of the Oak Creek Club@the provision of a second left-turn lane on the eastbound MD 214 approach to MD 193.
+The impact of the proposed church on the MD 193/MD 214 intersection is 39 AM, 45 PM, and 515 Sunday peak hour trips. - 5.
+The analysis indicates that the MD 193/MD 202 intersection operates unacceptably as a signalized intersection under background and future conditions for weekdays.
+While the impact of the site on the critical intersection is small, there is an impact nonetheless.
+Therefore, staff recommends that the subject property be imposed with a condition to widen the southbound approach of MD 214 to provide separate left-turn and through lanes, while maintaining the existing exclusive right-turn lane. - 6.
+The analysis indicates that with buildout of the full church as proposed, the roundabout at MD 193 and Oak Grove Road would have traffic volumes which exceed capacity.
+The capacity of a roundabout is not easily increased, and the applicant has not considered how the roundabout capacity can be increased.
+The traffic study considers a phased program for the church, with buildings beyond 151,744 square feet to be constructed in later phases.
+Even so, staff is uncomfortable leaving the issue of adequacy at this location unresolved.
+For that reason, staff would recommend that the site be capped at a level of 292,000 square feet of church facilities.
+At this level of development, the roundabout at MD 193 and Oak Grove Road would operate during the Sunday peak hour with volume equaling capacity.